Jump to:

 Listed below are some common disease processes as epidemiology varies with each.

-1. Spinal Cord Injury: Respiratory complications are the most common cause of morbidity and mortality in acute SCI, with an incidence of 36% to 83%.
-Risk factors include level of injury, aspiration, chronicity of disease, prior lung disease amongst many others.1
+• Spinal Cord Injury: Respiratory complications are the most common cause of morbidity and mortality in acute SCI, with an incidence of 36% to 83%.
+Risk factors include level of injury, aspiration, chronicity of disease, prior lung disease, amongst many others.1

-3. Amyotrophic Lateral Sclerosis: Respiratory complications are the most common cause of mortality in ALS and the average survival time for diagnosis is 2-5 years.
-Older individuals >65 and those with severe bulbar involvement have a much poorer respiratory prognosis.
-The use of invasive ventilation is rarely pursued in the US (2-6%), but non-invasive ventilation is essential to increasing survival and quality of life outcomes.3
+• Amyotrophic Lateral Sclerosis: Respiratory complications are the most common cause of mortality in ALS.
+The average survival time after diagnosis is 2-5 years.
+Individuals > 65 years old and with severe bulbar involvement have a much poorer respiratory prognosis.
+The use of invasive ventilation is rarely pursued in the US (2-6%).
+However, non-invasive ventilation is essential to increasing survival and quality of life outcomes.3

-4. Guillain-Barre Syndrome: Overall mortality is as high as 18%, but most fully recover.
+• Guillain-Barre Syndrome: Overall mortality is as high as 18%, but most fully recover.
 Respiratory failure is the most common complication, affecting 20–30% of patients.
-Risk factors include underlying pulmonary health; admission within 7 days of symptom onset; and neck, cranial nerve or bulbar involvement.4
+Risk factors include underlying pulmonary health, admission within 7 days of symptom onset, and neck/cranial nerve/bulbar involvement.4

-5. Myasthenia Gravis: Mortality is 4% to 8% and about 15-20% of individuals will require ventilatory support.
-Predictive factors include neck or bulbar involvement and particularly MuSK positive serology individuals who make up 7%.
-85% of MuSK seropositive patients are women.5,6
+• Myasthenia Gravis: Mortality is 4% to 8%.
+About 15-20% of individuals will require ventilatory support.
+Predictive factors include neck or bulbar involvement.
+MuSK positive serology individuals make up 7% of patients requiring ventilatory support.
+Of note, 85% of MuSK seropositive patients are women.5,6

-6. Polymyositis/Dermatomyositis: Pulmonary complication rate is 40% but respiratory failure or significant dyspnea is uncommon at 5%.7
+• Polymyositis/Dermatomyositis: Pulmonary complication rate is 40%.
+However, respiratory failure or significant dyspnea is uncommon (about 5%).7

 Patho-anatomy/physiology